 According to the statistics, 3.5 billion people actively use social media worldwide.
 Considering the large number, it is crucial to design your social media campaign effectively.

-- Test out the post text: Create split tests with different post style, use of emojis, post length, and the content.
+- Test out the post text: Create split tests with different post styles, use of emojis, post length, and the content.

 - Hashtags: Experiment with the hashtags.
 You can make use of different hashtags in the same type of product promotion to check out which works better.

-- Media: Use photos vs videos split testing to check the better performing campaign.
+- Media: Use photos vs video split testing to check the better performing campaign.

 Perform the split test with the navigation menus.
 Try to remove the necessary elements of your mobile app/website.
-Do not overcrowd the homepage with the products, or the categories.
+Do not overcrowd the homepage with products, or categories.

-Few of them are category-specific while most of the split testing tools can serve the multi-purpose.
+Few of them are category-specific while most of the split testing tools can serve multi-purpose.

 For creating the email split testing, email marketing tools such as OptinMonster, Campaign Monitor, and MailChimp are the most preferred.

-Note: Ready to apply all these tip to maximize your e-commerce store conversion rates?
-Sign up and try Howuku free for 14 days to get access to A/B Testing and Heatmap tacking software that's built to help you optimize your site and sell more!
+Note: Ready to apply all these tips to maximize your e-commerce store conversion rates?
+Sign up and try Howuku free for 14 days to get access to eCommerce A/B Testing and Heatmap tracking software that's built to help you optimize your site and sell more!